 Let’s take another scenario that is different from the one just described.
 What if the document is both important and confidential that you need to send to me from Manchester to London?
 In this case, you would take my attache case that you just received, and after putting the confidential document into it, lock it with my public key, thereby ensuring that the attache case can be opened only and only with my private key.
 You then dispatch the attache case to me in London.
 Now, no matter how hard the interloper (who by the looks of it appears to be in cahoots with the courier boy) tries, he will be unable to open the attache, simply because the attache case can be opened with my private key only.
 And so when I receive the attache case and I am also able to successfully open it with my private key, I can be sure beyond any shadow of doubt that no one else could have opened the case on its way to London.

 But then, another question arises: while I know for sure that the document could not have been read by any meddler while it was in transit, there is still no way for me to find out if the document in fact originated from you.
-Again, the solution for this is simple, really.
-You first pack the confidential document into another attache case owned by you with your private key, and then you insert your attache case into my attache case, and lock it with my public key.
+The solution for this that may possibly come to mind is a simplistic (albeit incorrect) one like so: You first pack the confidential document into another attache case owned by you with your private key, and then you insert your attache case into my attache case, and lock it with my public key.
 At my end, when I receive my attache case and unlock it with my private key, I have the assurance that no one could have tampered with the case.
 I open my attache case and find your attache case with the claim that its yours.
 Figuring out if that is indeed so is easy, really: I try opening the inner attache case with your public key.
 If it opens, then I have verified at my end that the document has indeed originated from you.

 The attache case with our lock, you will have realized by now, is a pretty useful device in two quite different situations: one, when the origin of the package needs to be established; and two, when we need to ensure that the package is not tampered with during transit.